Excellent

 • Dogs that have a lot of hair around the ears and paws will benefit from clipping.
 Our A5 dog clippers are ideal for keeping your dog’s coat in an easy to maintain trim to reduce the collection of grass seeds and help you to spot skin issues.

-• Specialist toe blades can be used for detailed clipping of the hair from the narrow parts between the toes and around the feet pads.
+• Specialist toe blades can be used on A5 dog clippers for detailed clipping of the hair from the narrow parts between the pads of the feet to prevent seeds from collecting between the toes.
+Find out more about dogs paw care and trimming here

 • Our Showmate trimmers are also the perfect handy cordless trimmer to keep on top of the hair on your dog’s paws and from around the face and ears.